Cisco Talos: History

-Threat research
+Threat research and protection

 Talos regularly collects data on the latest cybersecurity threats, malware, and threat actors through several avenues.
 That information then powers Cisco Secure's products, including Cisco Secure Cloud and Cisco Secure Endpoint.

 The FBI and U.S. Cybersecurity and Infrastructure Security Agency has credited Talos with several major security research breakthroughs, including the VPNFilter malware that could take over home wireless routers, the BlackCat ransomware group, the active exploitation of the PrintNightmare vulnerability in Microsoft Windows and the router malware, a cousin of VPNFilter.

 In 2017, Talos discovered a malware known as Nyetya (or "NotPetya") disguising itself as an update for the Ukrainian tax software MeDoc.
 Nyetya was originally believed to be a ransomware attack targeting multinational corporations.
 But Talos was amongst the first threat research groups to discover that the attack was deliberately designed to destroy data and target Ukraine.

 In May 2018, Talos worked with the FBI in the U.S. to disclose the existence of a widespread wireless router malware known as VPNFilter.
 At the time of their initial disclosure, Talos stated that as many as 500,000 networking devices, mainly consumer-grade internet routers, were already infected with the malware across 54 countries.
 VPNFilter essentially acted as a "kill switch" the threat actor could pull at any time to render the device useless.
 The FBI would go on to release a warning telling users of the affected routers to factory reset their devices to protect against the malware.
 American law enforcement agencies would eventually go on to seize the botnet associated with VPNFilter and even backdoored some consumer routers.
 A variant of VPNFilter known as Cyclops Blink would arise again in 2022 in Ukraine after Russia's invasion.